kosma/coolscan-mods/README.md

    many places on the internet, e.g. [Gleb's website](http://www.shtengel.com/gleb/converting_nikon_sa21_to_sa30.htm).
    It involves nothing more than installing/soldering one jumper.

+**Warning:** At the moment the SA-30 support on LS-40 is somewhat broken - the adapter is correctly identified but you can't scan more than six frames.

 In the future I will also offer 3D-printable designs for the film door and front and rear takeup spools - but those projects are still in development.
 In the meantime, consider the absolutely stunning [full roll conversion kit](https://www.etsy.com/pl/listing/949217792/nikon-4000ed-and-5000ed-full-roll)